 I live in the 10th most expensive state for child care of all the U.S. so I can appreciate that child care and preschool are costly, no matter what the amount is.

 A child care program will cost you more overall, but the price is almost always better when you break it down hour by hour.
 Sometimes it’s several dollars less for each hour.
 Enrollment fees, activity fees, and other related fees are usually lower too.
 In general, if you no longer need the services of a child care or daycare program, a two-week notice is standard for leaving.

-Preschool prices will be less per month than child care, especially for options such as two or three mornings per week.
+Preschool prices will be less per month than child care, and it is a great option for families who don’t need full-time care.
+If you are looking to put your child in a program for only two or three mornings a week, chances are that the preschool will be much more affordable.
 Many times a deposit is required to hold a child’s spot because they plan enrollment about six months prior to when the school year begins.
 If you need to give notice to leave a preschool, it can be much more work to fill your child’s vacancy, so there is usually a longer notice required.
 In some cases, a commitment is required upon enrollment.

 There are also free preschool programs in the U.S. offered by Head Start.
 These are typically in public elementary schools, although some are also in child care programs and family child care (in home) programs as partnership programs for families who need full-time care.

 Most child care programs begin taking children around infancy or the toddler years, and children can grow through the program as they become preschool aged and some even take school-age children.